 - Flexibility.
 Hybrid clouds offer a high level of flexibility.
 For instance, you can run a part of your data on your on-premises infrastructure for regulatory requirements or latency issues while running other parts on a public cloud to enjoy its advantages.
 You can also allocate workloads between the two environments in the most beneficial way for your business.

 - Remote access.
-If you want to offer a work-from-home option for your employees, you have to first make sure that these employees can still get access to all the tools that they need to do their jobs.
-A hybrid cloud is a perfect solution for that as it will allow your remote team members to get access to on-premises data and applications.
+If you want to offer a work-from-home option for your employees, you must first make sure that these employees can still access all the tools they need to do their jobs.
+A hybrid cloud is a perfect solution, as it will allow your remote team members to access on-premises data and applications.